 The WEF are trying to look closely at the changing face of the consumer in the face of businesses.
 Of course, one of the biggest issues in this present day is the way we view our relationship with the environment.
 It’s therefore no surprise that the theme for this particular meeting is ‘Stakeholders for a Cohesive and Sustainable World‘.

-Another of the most significant factors being discussed is how a company should be aiming not just to suit their shareholders, but also their customers, employees and suppliers.
+Another of the most significant factors being discussed at Davos 2020 is how a company should be aiming not just to suit their shareholders, but also their customers, employees and suppliers.
 There have been calls going back some years now for a new brand of capitalism that benefits more involved parties.
 With more influence on on the morals we want from big companies, expect these discussion to only increase.

 The manifesto itself states: ‘companies should pay their fair share of taxes, show zero tolerance for corruption, uphold human rights throughout their global supply chains, and advocate for a competitive level playing field – particularly in the “platform economy.”